Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 How Long Does THCA Stay in Your System?

-Light/Occasional Users: 3–5 days
+- Light/Occasional Users: 3–5 days

-Heavy Users: 10–30 days or more
+- Heavy Users: 10–30 days or even longer

 Factors Affecting How Long THCA Stays In Your System